Donella365/Donella365/README.md

 I'm a driven individual with a profound interest in information security.

 ## Objective
-Document my journey in information security.
+Document my information security projects.

 ## Skills